-This is due to the different characteristics of the environment in which the wind farms are located.
+This difference is due to the environment in which the wind farms are located.
 The offshore wind’s speed is higher as there are no natural barriers to stop it, which allows the wind turbines to be bigger.

-Both markets are increasing every year, which makes working on new projects possible, both offshore and onshore.
-What challenges do we face at Airpes when working on each one?
+Both markets are increasing every year, making working on new projects possible, both offshore and onshore.
+What challenges do we face at Crosby Airpes when working on each one?

 Offshore wind farms: the challenge of working at sea

-Offshore wind farms are mega-structures that are built at an average distance of 41 kilometres from the coast and that settle at an average depth of 27.5 metres (source: WindEurope).
+Offshore wind farms are mega-structures built at an average distance of 41 kilometers from the coast and settled at an average depth of 27.5 meters (source: WindEurope).

-This means several engineering challenges: How are the parts of the wind turbine transported to the wind farm?
+This means several engineering challenges: How are the wind turbine parts transported to the wind farm?
 How is the nacelle placed on the tower?
 And how are the blades assembled?

-Having the right lifting equipment is important for the success of the project.
-For example, one of the biggest challenges we face is placing the necelle on the tower.
+Having the right lifting equipment is essential for the success of the project.
+For example, one of the biggest challenges is placing the nacelle on the tower.
 Weather conditions at sea can be complicated: waves, wind, etc. That is why precision is vital.

-Take a look at how we designed, tested and implemented a specific lifting system for these situations: Handling and transport of nacelles in WTG Towers.
+Look at how we designed, tested, and implemented a specific lifting system for these situations: Handling and transport of nacelles in WTG Towers.

 Onshore wind farms: the challenge of facing gravity

-Onshore wind farms don’t have to face the waves, but they account for 90% of the world’s wind energy production.
+Onshore wind farms don’t have to face the waves, but they account for more than 90% of the world’s wind energy production.
 That is why their equipment’s maintenance is vitally important.